 Oak Cliff native Bryan Trubey is behind many of our favorite sports and entertainment venues around the world.
-Now working with Overland Partners (overlandpartners.com) in San Antonio, the architect launched his sports career over 30 years ago and has worked on large-scale projects like the National Stadium in Hong Kong, the recently completed SoFi stadium in L.A. and AT&T Stadium and Globe Life Field right here in Texas.
+Now working with Overland Partners (www.overlandpartners.com) in San Antonio, the architect launched his sports career over 30 years ago and has worked on large-scale projects like the National Stadium in Hong Kong, the recently completed SoFi stadium in L.A. and AT&T Stadium and Globe Life Field right here in Texas.
 We recently caught up with Trubey to give us some insight into the biz and what we can expect from him next.

 BY ERIN KAIN